jiangnianshun/django-mdict/doc/doc_en/doc_question.md

 17. urlopen error \[WinError 10061\] Unable to connect because the target computer actively refused it.

-Port 8766 of ws_server under windows is occupied and the startup fails.
+Port 8766 of ws_server on Windows is occupied and the startup fails.
 Restart the computer to release the occupation, or modify ws_server_port in config.ini.

 18. The new nltk version reports an error Resource omw-1.4 not found.